TufayelLUS/Google-Sheet-Automation-With-Python-Gspread/README.md

 3. Go to *APIs & Services* and select *Enable API and Services*
 4. Enable "Google Drive API" and "Google Sheets API"
 5. Come back to "APIs & Services" and under "Credentials" side menu create a "Service account" from "create credential" option.
-6. This will download the JSON file as soon as you create a service account.
+6. Click on service account that got created(should appear at the bottom).
+Go to "keys" tab and create a new key as a JSON file, it will download automatically upon creation.
+That's the JSON file we need.
 Copy the service account email address and permit this email to become an editor of the spreadsheet that you want to edit with automation.
 Now rename the json file to "credentials.json" and place it with the python file and that's it!
 # How to install the required libraries?
 In the terminal/command window, execute: